MichalVarsanyi/VoxLink/README.md

 There are three I/O banks on the FPGA.
 The Bank 0, Bank 1, and Bank 2; they all can have a different voltage levels connected to them.
 In this board, all of the I/O banks are running at 3.3V, however, the power is sectioned into VCCIO0, VCCIO1, and VCCIO2.
 This is to indicate the exact I/O bank that the voltage is tied to, shall any future changes be made.

+Furthermore, the poweruspplies are brought up in the order specified in the datasheet.
+However, I have seen FPGA boards such as the TinyFPGA-BX not follow the correct followup sequence.
+I have also heard the incorrect powerup sequence will trigger a protection diode on the inside of the FPGA, which will become a problem during prolonged powerup, which is a pretty unusual case of it's own.
+Nonetheless, the correct power sequence was programmed using the enable chips.
+The $\text{V}_{\text{EN(LOW)}} = 0.3 \text{V}$ and $\text{V}_{\text{EN(HIGH)}} = 0.9 \text{V}$, so the 1.2V FPGA core voltage can be used as an enable signal of the next regulator.
+Below is the datasheet recommendation:

+> It is recommended to bring up the power supplies in the following order.
+Note that there is no specified timing delay between the power supplies, however, there is a requirement for each supply to reach a level of 0.5 V, or higher, before any subsequent power supplies in the sequence are applied.

+- $\text{V}_{\text{CC}}$ $\text{V}_{\text{CCPLL}}$
+- $\text{SPI\_V}_{\text{CCIO1}}$
+- $\text{V}_{\text{PP-2V5}}$
+- Other Supplies

+A delay block is introduced to delay the startup of the FPGA chip.
+This is necessary as the FPGA suggests the memory needs to be ready to accept commands after 10us of the FPGA powerup.
+Since the NOR flash chip is powered from 3V3, which is the same voltage powering the $\text{SPI\_V}_{\text{CCIO1}}$, we need to consider the $t_{VTR} = 150 \mu \text{S}$ which is the time from($V_{CC(MIN)}$ to Read).
+The delay value was chosen as 20ms as the capacitor selection for such time is 32pF.
+Having a shorter time means selecting a smaller capacitor, which may become unreliable due to parasitic board capacitances.

+### System

+In this section the majority of the FPGA chip is routed.
+One of the most important parts is the SPI Flash memory.
+As the Lattice iCE40 UltraLite is a low-cost device the flash memory peripheral is not programmed by the chip directly.
+In order to program the FPGA, the $\overline{\text{CRESET}}$ needs to be pulled LOW.
+This puts the FPGA in reset and the FLASH_... signals can be used to program the memory.
+When done, the FPGA reset is de-asserted and the FPGA loads the configuration from the memory upon powerup.

+External oscillator is used to provide a more stable clock than the integrated FPGA reference clocks.
+An oscillator needs to be used as the FPGA does not have a support for crystal oscillators.
+The G (GBUF) marking on the pins indicates an internal G-Buf FPGA fabric connection for high speed routing.
+This is a special routing layer inside the FPGA which can carry signals up to 185 MHz.
+The internal system clock, as well as the external clock for the PLL need to be connected via this layer.

+The VoxLink Ethernet Connection is the physical interface of the sensor board.
+Currently, the board is configured to utilize the internal differential comparators of the FPGA (A and B pins).
+Note that the IOB_6A and IOB_7B_G5 form a one differential comparator pair.
+Ideally, a differential pair will be used to carry the signal to minimize interference.
+A no-placement (NOP) resistors are used to give the option of a single ended signals, where the inverted rail can be connected to ground to improve the return path.

+### System

+The sensor page is the connection of the BNO086 IMU to the FPGA.
+A reference design from Adafruit breakout board was chosen.

+> CEVA recommends using a crystal with tolerance
+50ppm with 12.5pF capacitor loading.

+A crystal with specified load capacitance of 12.5pF and a PPM of 20 was chosen to satisfy the datasheet value.
+The crystal load capacitors are then calculated based on this following equtaion:

+$$
+(12.5p \text{F Load Capacitance} - 5p \text{F Stray Capacitance}) * 2 = 15p \text{F Load Capacitors}
+$$